Robin Hood and the Scotchman

-Robin Hood and the Scotchman is Child ballad 130.
+Robin Hood and the Scotchman (Roud 3984, Child 130) is an English folk song, part of the Robin Hood canon.

 Synopsis

 Robin Hood goes north and meets with a Scot, who wishes to enter his service.
 Robin refuses, because the Scot will prove false.
 A fight ensues.
 One variant is truncated at this point, but the other ends with the man entering his service.